AndrewMcM98/The-Boathouse-Restaurant/README.md

 ![Section Headings](assets/images/sectionlackheadings.png)
 #### Final Test

-On final testing of the HTML Validator and direct intput with no applicable error or warnings, I completed a URL check which also confirmed there to be no further errors.
+On final testing of the HTML Validator and direct input with no applicable error or warnings, I completed a URL check which also confirmed there to be no further errors.
 ![Corrections](assets/images/noerroronupdating.png)

 ### My own testing including Responsiveness

-On completion of the Validators, I carried out my own tests on devices ranging from Ipone 6 to Iphone 12 pro max, Ipad Air, Macbook Pro, and a Samsung Galaxy s10, which displayed the website perfectly with no issues on my assessment.
+On completion of the Validators, I carried out my own tests on devices ranging from iPhone 6 to iPhone 12 pro max, iPad Air, MacBook Pro, and a Samsung Galaxy s10, which displayed the website perfectly with no issues on my assessment.

 Furthermore, I also used Google chrome developer tools to test responsiveness on multiple devices which all displayed the content correctly.